-It is particularly important that GTEDA keeps all relevant departments in the GTM informed of all developments and progress regarding the Motupa Library.
 During the planning and building stages Town Planning, Civil Engineering and Electrical Engineering should be kept abreast and involved to ensure the best possible quality building.
+Until handover of the library building, PED's Land and Human Settlement Division will champion the project.

-- Communities from all over the Greater Tzaneen Municipality area and beyond use the Greater Tzaneen Municipal libraries.
-To assist the community, the GTM libraries open on Saturdays. - The Greater Tzaneen Municipality libraries all offer full library services, including the following: - Access to balanced book collections - Lending services - Information services, with the emphasis on school project help - User education - Holiday programmes and book-related arts and craft events, including an annual reading competition. - Room to study. - Free public access to the Internet and free Wi-Fi - Assistance to schools
+• Communities from all over the Greater Tzaneen Municipality area and beyond use the Greater Tzaneen Municipal libraries.
+To assist the community, the GTM libraries open on Saturdays.

+- The Greater Tzaneen Municipality libraries all offer full library services, including the following:

+- Access to balanced book collections

+- Lending services

+- Information services, with the emphasis on school project help

+- User education

+- Holiday programmes and book-related arts and craft events, including an annual reading competition.

+- Room to study.

+- Free public access to the Internet and free Wi-Fi

+- Assistance to schools